build-your-own-internet/byoi/future/name-resolution/002-nr-host-synchronization/README.md

 ### See it work

 Now that we've got it all configured, let's see name resolution working across networks.
-We can test that that's working using our old friend `ping`!
-The first thing `ping` will have to do is resolve the hostname to an IP address.
+We're going to re-run that `ping` on `host-c`, but this time we need a few more terminal sessions open to watch what's happening on each machine:

+* `host-h`: run `tcpdump -n`
+* `router-3`: run `tcpdump -nvvvi eth0`
+* `router-3`: run `tcpdump -nvvvi eth1`
+* `host-c`: run `tcpdump -n`
+* `host-c`: run `ping host-h.local -c2`

+Make sure you keep track of which interface is on which network for `router-3`.
+We want to be able to examine the packets running through each machine, and knowing the interface will help you understand the story!

-Let's start by running the `ping` from host-c.
+Let's start by looking at the `ping` output from host-c.

 ```bash
 root@host-c:/# ping host-h.local -c2